Pelé: 1962–1965: Copa Libertadores success

-"I arrived hoping to stop a great man, but I went away convinced I had been undone by someone who was not born on the same planet as the rest of us."

-— —Benfica goalkeeper Costa Pereira following the loss to Santos in 1962.

-Santos's most successful Copa Libertadores season started in 1962; the team was seeded in Group One alongside Cerro Porteño and Deportivo Municipal Bolivia, winning every match of their group but one (a 1–1 away tie versus Cerro).
-Santos defeated Universidad Católica in the semi-finals and met defending champions Peñarol in the finals.
-Pelé scored twice in the playoff match to secure the first title for a Brazilian club.
-Pelé finished as the second top scorer of the competition with four goals.
-That same year, Santos would successfully defend the Campeonato Paulista (with 37 goals from Pelé) and the Taça Brasil (Pelé scoring four goals in the final series against Botafogo).
-Santos would also win the 1962 Intercontinental Cup against Benfica.
-Wearing his number 10 shirt, Pelé produced one of the best performances of his career, scoring a hat-trick in Lisbon as Santos won 5–2.
+Santos's most successful Copa Libertadores season started in 1962.
+They defeated Universidad Católica in the semi-finals and triumphed 3–0 over defending champions Peñarol in the finals.
+Pelé scored twice in the final match, and was the second top scorer of the competition with four goals.
+That same year, Santos successfully defended the Campeonato Paulista with 37 goals from Pelé, as well as the Taça Brasil.
+Santos also won the 1962 Intercontinental Cup against Benfica.
+Pelé produced one of the best performances of his career, scoring a hat-trick in Lisbon as Santos won 5–2.
+Following the match, Benfica goalkeeper Costa Pereira remarked, "I arrived hoping to stop a great man, but I went away convinced I had been undone by someone who was not born on the same planet as the rest of us."